Septic Safe Products and the Ones to Avoid

 What does it mean to be “Septic Safe”?

 If you’re raised in a city, chances are you have little knowledge of Septic Systems.
 To answer all the questions you’ve never had, Septic Systems are an alternative drainage system for rural homes without centralized sewage piping.
-They bring waste and water from a home into a specialty septic tank which uses bacteria to separate waste from water.
-These tanks use perforated pipes which then release the water into a patch of soil called a drainfield.
-The drainfield then naturally cleans the water using different layers of rock and allows it to return to the ground water systems.
+They bring waste and water from a home into a specialty septic tank that uses bacteria to separate waste from water.
+These tanks use perforated pipes which then release the water into a patch of soil called a drain field.
+The drain field then naturally cleans the water using different layers of rock and allows it to return to the groundwater systems.

 The advantage of a septic tank is that they are far cheaper and durable than sewage pipes.
 Because it is a closed system that requires no external energy, it does not generate a monthly bill and can last for decades without needing replacement.

 Environmentally, septic systems create a positive contribution to the health and wellness of the local ecosystem.
-When the water is being pushed through the drainfield it helps nourish local bacteria and microorganisms which in turns stimulates plant and bacteria growth.
-This nourishment leads to a supply of food for the local birds, insects and mammals.
+When the water is being pushed through the drain field it helps nourish local bacteria and microorganisms which in turn stimulates plant and bacteria growth.
+This nourishment leads to a supply of food for local birds, insects, and larger animals.

-Because of this, if products which contain toxins are introduced to these systems, it can have major repercussions not just for the mechanisms of the tank, but for the entire ecosystem.
-Septic Systems are not designed to protect ground water from the chemicals found in certain household products and may pose a significant risk to human health and the environment.
+Because of this, if products that contain toxins are introduced to these systems, it can have major repercussions not just for the mechanisms of the tank, but for the entire ecosystem.
+Septic systems are not designed to protect groundwater from the chemicals found in certain household products and may pose a significant risk to human health and the environment.
 If these products are introduced to a septic system, it can kill the bacteria within the tank which will stop water separation, and worse, could poison the surrounding waterways.

 There are many natural options for say, disinfectants, that exist which will not harm a septic system.
 For some of the stronger natural disinfectants such as Hydrogen Peroxide and Thyme Oil, their strength will still require them to be diluted with water before being introduced to the system.

-- Water Softeners can harm the bacteria within the sepic tank and release greater concentrations of waste and grease into the drainfield
+- Water Softeners can harm the bacteria within the septic tank and release greater concentrations of waste and grease into the drain field

 Oil, gasoline, paint thinners, solvents, photographic chemicals, weed or insect killers